-merging and comparing genome-scale metabolic models
+merging, comparing, and translating genome-scale metabolic models

 mergem is a free Python library and command-line tool for merging two or more genome-scale metabolic models.
 The tool can take models in various COBRApy compatible formats such as SBML, JSON, etc. and even COBRApy model objects, when the package is imported.
 The results of a single merge include the merged model, jaccard distances between all pairs of models, number of metabolites and reactions merged, and lists of models that contain each metabolite and reaction. mergem is also available in the user-friendly application Fluxer, which produces tidy flux graphs that can visually compare the complete metabolic network from multiple models.